io22m007/ICMP-Tunnel/README.md

 ### Demo for custom icmp data with nping

-nping which is part of the nmap utility.
+Nping which is part of the Nmap utility.

-nmap binaries are available for Windows, macOS and Linux.
+Nmap binaries are available for Windows, macOS and Linux.

 nping demo command on Windows which needs to be executed from the `C:\Program Files (x86)\Nmap` folder:
 ```